LOJK10248U Economic Valuation Methods and Cost-Benefit Analysis

 - Standard conversion factor and tax dead-weight loss

-- Case studies to illustrate the application of valuation methods and cost-benefit analysis.
+- Relevant case studies to illustrate the application of valuation methods and cost-benefit analysis in practice.

 - Explain the welfare economic principles underlying economic valuation methods and cost-benefit analysis